githubteacher/intotech-vienna/README.md

-# GitHub Satellite Workshop Day 2017
+# GitHub Universe Workshop Day 2017
 ## GitHub and the Internet of Things: Automate IoT Hardware
-Arduino and IoT information and code for GitHub Satellite Workshop Day 2017
+Arduino and IoT information and code for GitHub Universe Workshop Day 2017

 ### Prerequisites
 Before arriving to the workshop, please make sure you have the following items installed on your laptop: